 The Pericardium and Its Reflections

-The heart lies within the pericardium, which is attached to the ...
+The heart lies within the pericardium, which is attached to the walls of ...